wiltonwu/nexa/README.md

 * "Alexa, ask NASDAQ for some recommended stocks."

 ## Development
-Nexa is written in python 2.7 and hosted on Amazon Web Services.
-Nexa primarily uses the [NASDAQ API](https://github.com/nasdaq/hack) for stock information retrevial.
-It also utilizes Tensorflow to implement latent factor analysis through SVD models to create personalized stock recommendations based off user portfolios.
+Nexa is written in Python2.7 and hosted on **Amazon Web Services**.
+Nexa primarily uses the [NASDAQ API](https://github.com/nasdaq/hack) for stock information retrieval.
+It integrates this data with **AWS Lambda** in order to provide a simplified, comprehensive user experience.
+Nexa also utilizes **Tensorflow** to implement latent factor analysis through SVD models to create personalized stock recommendations based off user portfolios.

 ## Acknowledgements
 * [Amazon skills developer tutorial](https://developer.amazon.com/alexa-skills-kit/alexa-skill-quick-start-tutorial)